xieyaoyue/tp/docs/UserGuide.md

 🛈 The system only supports three different currencies, including SGD, USD and CNY.

-🛈 The format of deadline is yyyy-MM-dd, and the deadline should be after/including the current date.
+🛈 The format of deadline is yyyy-MM-dd, and the deadline should be after/including current date.

 Format: